 5. You’re not breaking new ground.

 Eddie Murphy and Richard Pryor broke all the ground already.
 They had shovels.
-There's already a big hole in the ground now.
-With highrises built all over that ground.
+There’s already a big hole in the ground now.
+With skyscrapers built all over that “edgy” ground.

 In a time when that shit was taboo, they spoke it.
 They mastered the profane.
 It wasn’t ok to say, and so saying it was ok!
 And now that it’s ok, you’re really, really not sharing anything new with me.

 INSTEAD: Find something try breaking new ground.
-Not by getting even MORE obscene, but by being even MORE creative.
-What would that look like?
+Not by getting even MORE obscene, but by being even MORE creative or MORE vulnerable.
+What would that sound like?

 4. You just started doing comedy a year ago.

-You still think the dick joke you thought of is the most revolutionary thing ever because people are actually laughing at it.
+You still think the dick joke you wrote is the most revolutionary bit ever because people are actually laughing at it.

-INSTEAD: Go watch ten old comedy specials from the 80's and see what they were doing back then.
+INSTEAD: Go watch ten old comedy specials from the 80’s and see what they were doing back then.
+Play it like Yahtzee.
 Cross out any joke of yours that is at all similar.
+Now, go watch 10 live open mics, and cross out any joke of yours that is at all similar.
 Throw out your old set and write a new one.
 Pat yourself on the back for just keeping going, and just keep going.
 It gets better.
 And you will too.